 Try and track any of the Wheel Options for a chance to earn rewards during our annual campaigns.
 Plus you’ll save your money, have peace-of-mind and you’ll help improve the quality of life in our community… and on our planet!

 Carpool – Carpooling is one of the most flexible and convenient ways to share the ride.
 Simply find at least one other person who shares a similar commute with you, determine a driving schedule, develop a few ground rules and you are on your way!
 Click here for a listing of ridematch services that can help you find a carpool partner.

 Bus/Rail/Passenger Ferry/Water Taxi/Streetcar– Leave the driving to someone else and arrive at work relaxed for a change.
 Taking the bus, Commuter Rail or Light Rail or even a water taxi or streetcar, allows you to catch up on the important aspects of your life that you just can’t do when you drive alone: sleep, read the newspaper, make your grocery list, play solitaire on your laptop or catch up on emails.

 Bike/Walk – Exercise your commute options and your body!
 Try riding a bike or walking to work instead of driving alone.
-It’s an inexpensive way to get to work and you’ll be ready for the streets of New York.
-Better yet, try biking to work and use one of the above options on your way home; most buses and vanpools in the state are, or can be, equipped with bike racks and some transit facilities have bicycle parking or lockers.
+It’s an inexpensive way to get to work and a great carbon-free trip.
+You can also walk or to bike to the nearest park-and-ride and add one of the above options to your trip; most buses and vanpools are, or can be, equipped with bike racks and some transit facilities have bicycle parking or lockers.